berinaniesh/berinaniesh.github.io/content/tips/install-arch-with-gui.md

 * Mount the partitions of ESP, boot, and other disks/partitions/filesystems at their respective places.

 * Set the number of parallel downloads to 8 (eight) in `/etc/pacman.conf` (This file appears once you install pacman using dnf on the live ISO).
-Also, modern versions of `arch-install-scripts` might have this set to 4 already.
+Also, modern versions of `arch-install-scripts` might have this set to 5 already.

 * The default mirrors were fast enough for me, if it is not for you, edit the mirrorlist and use some local mirrors.

 ### Pacstrap
 ```
-pacstrap -K /mnt base base-devel linux-zen linux-firmware networkmanager neovim man-db man-pages texinfo tldr gnome gnome-extra fish amd-ucode reflector
+pacstrap /mnt base base-devel linux-zen linux-firmware networkmanager neovim man-db man-pages texinfo tldr gnome gnome-extra fish amd-ucode reflector
 ```

-The `-K` option initializes a new keyring. -K is infact not necessary as we don't have a pacman keyring in our live Fedora ISO.
+The `-K` option initializes a new keyring, which is recommended by the arch wiki.
+But it is not included here because, we want the keys to be copied from the host system (the live environment we are in), because we initialized the keyring and refreshed the keys just now.
 Substitute your prefered window manager or DE in place of `gnome` and `gnome-extra` and `intel-ucode` in place of `amd-ucode` for intel systems.
 Add packages for your fancy raid or lvm setups.
 Fish shell for a user friendly shell.
 Once it completes,

 ### Fstab
 ```